samuel-walters/eng110_devops/documentation/provision_task.md

             end
         end

-> 8. Type `vagrant up` in console and wait for it to finish.
+> 2. Type `vagrant up` in console and wait for it to finish.

-> 9. Type `vagrant ssh` in console.
+> 3. Type `vagrant ssh` in console.

-> 10. Inside your VM, navigate using the `cd` command to where you want to install and start `npm`.
+> 4. Inside your VM, navigate using the `cd` command to where you want to install and start `npm`.

-> 11. Once in the directory, install `npm` using the command `install npm`.
+> 5. Once in the directory, install `npm` using the command `install npm`.
 Start it by typing in the command `start npm`.

+## Ruby Tests and Checking the Webpage

-> 12. In your localhost, navigate to where the tests are written using the `cd` command.
+> 1. In your localhost, navigate to where the tests are written using the `cd` command.

-> 13. Run the tests using `rake spec`.
+> 2. Run the tests using `rake spec`.
 You must have Ruby installed for this to work.
 If you do not have Ruby installed, type in `gem install bundler`.

-> 14. Access the Fibonacci page by typing in `192.168.10.100:3000/fibonacci/6` in your browser.
+> 3. Access the Fibonacci page by typing in `192.168.10.100:3000/fibonacci/6` in your browser.